From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Experiments

 We applied Multi-Dimensional Scaling to each class's DTW distance matrix.
 The optimal number of MDS components was determined using silhouette analysis: \begin{itemize} \item NORM: \emph{6} components (silhouette score: 0.\emph{44}) \item MI: \emph{7} components (silhouette score: 0.\emph{32}) \item STTC: \emph{6} components (silhouette score: 0.\emph{36}) \item CD: \emph{5} components (silhouette score: 0.\emph{0.32}) \item HYP: \emph{3} components (silhouette score: 0.\emph{28}) \end{itemize}

 For k-means clustering in MDS space, we evaluated $k \in \{2, 3, \emph{...}, 10\}$ using combined metrics of silhouette coefficient and the optimal cluster counts were: NORM ($k=$\emph{6}), MI ($k=$\emph{7}), STTC ($k=$\emph{6}), CD ($k=$\emph{5}), and HYP ($k=$\emph{3}).
-Figure~\ref{tab:summary_overall} illustrates this process for the CD class, where silhouette analysis revealed k=5 as optimal.
+Figure~\ref{fig:cl0_silhouette} illustrates this optimization process for the CD class as a representative case, where the peak at $k=5$ indicates the optimal number of clusters.
 The resulting clustering, visualized in Figure~\ref{fig:cl0_scatter}, shows separation of CD samples into four distinct morphological groups